 You start feeling better when you have a pleasurable experience.

-But shame and guilt hits you like a ton of bricks and now you’re right back to feeling uncomfortable and the soothing you experienced starts to evaporate.
+But shame and guilt hit you like a ton of bricks, and now you’re right back to feeling uncomfortable, and the soothing you experienced starts to evaporate.

 What happens next?
 A lot of clients say it’s something like this:

 You already ate the food, so you –

 - promise that next time you will resist

 - focus on more willpower